 Located in the lush jungle of Chiapas, the Palenque Mayan Ruins are one of my favorite ones in the entire country and the only ones that actually have the ability to make you feel as if you’re transported back in time.

-Although the excavated portion of this archeological site is fairly small when compared to Teotihuacan or Monte Alban, the uniqueness of its setting and the quality of the stone carvings and treasures found inside the tombs really make Palenque shine above the rest of Mexico’s top pyramid sites.
+Although the excavated portion of this archeological site is fairly small when compared to Teotihuacan or Monte Alban, the uniqueness of its setting and the quality of the stone carvings and treasures found inside the tombs really make Palenque shine above the rest of Mexico’s best pyramids.

 I mean, look at this lush jungle surrounding the main Pyramid!
 How amazing is that?
 If you ignore the visitors with the fanny-packs and the cargo pants, you can actually feel as if you were transported back in time!